patternplate/patternplate/docs/guides/write-documentation.md

 E.g. the **Hello World** component has a hidden feature: clicking on it counts up.
 Let's tell the consumers of our component library about this.

+1. Make sure you have `patternplate` running on `localhost:1337`

-1. Open your terminal and create a new file `lib/hello-world/readme.md`
+2. Open your terminal and create a new file `lib/hello-world/readme.md`

   ```bash
   touch lib/hello-world/readme.md
   ```

-2. Copy the following code into `lib/hello-world/readme.md`
+3. Copy the following code into `lib/hello-world/readme.md`

   ```md
   <!-- lib/hello-world/readme.md -->